Our firm

 2. WE COMPLY WITH LAWS AND REGULATIONS

 2.1 We shall comply with laws, regulations, and agreements.
-These comprise both external and internal regulations, such as policies, standards, instructions, processes, routines/procedures and agreements.
-Any errors and nonconformance identified shall be managed in accordance with our routines for reporting of incidents and nonconformances.
+These comprise both external and internal regulations, such as policies, standards, instructions, processes, routines/procedures, and agreements.
+Any errors and nonconformances identified shall be managed in accordance with our reporting routines.

-2.2 As an employee, you are responsible for reading all training material and monitoring updates within your discipline.
-All employees are expected to comply with the information and training provided, and to talk with a superior if in doubt.
-All employees are expected to speak out if they become aware of any breaches of laws and regulations.
+2.2 As an employee, you are responsible for reading all training material and keeping up to date within your discipline.
+All employees are expected to comply with the information and training provided, and to consult a superior if in doubt.
+All employees are expected to report if they become aware of any breaches of laws or regulations.

-2.3 We do not commit or induce anyone to commit illegal activities, for example financial misreporting and misconduct or economic and financial crime.
+2.3 We do not engage in, facilitate, or encourage illegal activities, including financial misreporting, misconduct, or economic and financial crime.

-2.4 We are alert to illegal activities by knowing our clients.
+2.4 We remain alert to potential illegal activities by maintaining a thorough understanding of our clients.

 3. We put the client first